-Taking ownership of your health will be key to help you live your best life.
+Taking ownership of your health is key to helping you live your best life.
 If you suffer from chronic fatigue, it becomes increasingly difficult to feel and look your best.

 Better quality sleep: Most people know you need 7-8 hours of sleep per night, but getting quality sleep is just as important.
 First, you want to make sure you don’t have sleep apnea, which can hurt your ability to get a good night’s rest.
 You also need to prepare well for sleep.
 You can discuss getting a sleep study with your clinician, especially if you snore, to evaluate whether you have sleep apnea.
 To help you get enough sleep, have a consistent sleep time, avoid screen time at night, sleep in cooler temperatures and make sure your bedroom is as dark as possible at night.